anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 Precise Synchronization require specialized card that can be on server or network device motherboard or be part of NIC of both.

-More details about Precision clock and Synchronization see [Section 3.9 Time Sensative Networking](chapter03.md#3.9).
+More details about Precision clock and Synchronization see [Section 3.9 Time Sensitive Networking](chapter03.md#3.9).

 <a name="3.5"></a>
 ## 3.5 Network